Omotola-Olasope/Mobile_Money_Case_Study/mobile_money_case_study.md

 ![](mobile_money_case_study_files/figure-markdown_github/unnamed-chunk-12-1.png)

+#### Findings

-#### From the resulting table, company A has the most customers with 597 mobile money customers, company B has 570 customers and company C has the least with 85 customers
+From the resulting table, company A has the most customers with 597 mobile money customers, company B has 570 customers and company C has the least with 85 customers

 ## Is there a difference in the share of customers who have experienced failed mobile money transactions in rural and urban villages?
 If so, is it statistically significant?